 Two U.S. Geological Survey streamflow-gaging stations within the basin were selected as indicators of basinwide streamflow conditions.
-Figure 2 compares the 2001 water year monthly and annual mean streamflows with the median of the monthly and annual mean streamflows for 1961 through 1990 at the indicator sites.
-The 2001 water year annual mean streamflow of the Bush Kill at Shoemakers in the upper Delaware River basin was 79 percent of the 1961-90 median of the mean annual streamflows.
-The mean annual streamflow of the Schuylkill River at Pottstown in the lower Delaware River basin was 83 percent of the 1961-90 median of the mean annual streamflows.
-The higher flows in the lower basin are partially a result of higher precipitation amounts, controlled releases by upstream reservoirs, and higher runoff in June from tropical storm Allison.
+Figure 2 compares the 2002 water year monthly and annual mean streamflows with the median of the monthly and annual mean streamflows for 1961 through 1990 at the indicator sites.
+The 2002 water year annual mean streamflow was about 89 percent of the 1961-90 median of the mean annual streamflows in the West Branch Susquehanna River at Williamsport, and about 33 percent of the 1961-90 median of the mean annual streamflows in the Conestoga River at Lancaster.